Usage - command line#

 -atomgroup 'type OW HW'

-# in the current directory.
-The written file starts with the following
+# directory.
+The written file starts with the following lines

 head -n 20 density.dat